bryanknox/bryanknox.github.io/_posts/2021-12-07-dotnet-user-secrets-cli-notes.md

 ## Concepts

+A **secret** is has a name and a value.

 Sets of secrets are stored in a **user secret store**.

+Each individual secret has a unique name within the user secret store.

 A **user secrets ID** is used to identify a user secret store on the machine where the Secret Manager is run.